Skip to content

 Dive into the Spanish History through these 9 Dazzling Landmarks Around Different Cities

 Granada is another city that clasps Spanish history related to the Moors.
 It used to be the capital city of Andalusia.
-Today, Granada attracts many tourists to observe its architectural work of art, Alhambra Palace.
-This palace’s name is the Arabic version of the red color, for its walls used to be a little reddish.
-Some people even refer to it as the red fortress.
+Today, Granada attracts many tourists who want to observe its architectural work of art, Alhambra Palace.
+This palace’s name is the Arabic version of the red colour, for its walls used to be a little reddish.
+Some people even refer to it as the Red Fortress.

 This fortress dates back to 1238, during the empire of Muhammed II and was completed in 1358.
-It stands on a high plateau, overlooking the city of Granada.
+It stands on a high plateau overlooking the city of Granada.
 What we see today is not the original Moorish fortress of the 13th century.
-In fact, the outer walls are the only remaining parts of the fortress.
+The outer walls are the only remaining parts of the fortress.
 The original fortress is today the Alcazaba Ruins found within; you can still explore the remnants of the castle.

-The fortress complex encompasses numerous palaces, including the Palace of the Lions, the Palace of Ceremonial Rooms, the Royal Palace, and Palace of Charles V. Nonetheless, the Generalife Palace stands out among them all.
+The fortress complex encompasses numerous palaces, including the Palace of the Lions, the Palace of Ceremonial Rooms, the Royal Palace, and the Palace of Charles V. Nonetheless, the Generalife Palace stands out.

-Each palace features some of the iconic landmarks, so you can literally spend your whole day unraveling its magic.
+Each palace features iconic landmarks, so you can spend your whole day unravelling its magic.
 Yet, the Generalife Palace happens to gain most of the hype.
 This lush paradise was the place where the Moorish Kings spent their summers.
-It possesses vast greenery landscapes among which paths trail.
+It possesses vast green landscapes, among which are paths.

 3- La Sagrada Familia – Barcelona